Deltares/hydromt/docs/dev/plugin-quickstart.rst

 - :py:attr:`~Model._read`: flag if the model is in read mode ('r' or 'r+' when initialising).
 - :py:attr:`~Model._write`: flag if the model is in write mode ('w' or 'w+' when initialising).

-Some submodel classes can have additionnal attributes based on their additionnal components, so check out the :ref:`API reference <model_api>`.
+Some submodel classes can have additional attributes based on their additional components, so check out the :ref:`API reference <model_api>`.

 Adding a new property or component
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you wish to add additionnal properties or attributes to your plugin Model subclass, you can either decide to add simple attributes directly in the initiliasation function ``__init__`` or define specific properties.
+If you wish to add additional properties or attributes to your plugin Model subclass, you can either decide to add simple attributes directly in the initiliasation function ``__init__`` or define specific properties.
 Example for a shortcut to the basin vector in the geoms object: